salehsargolzaee/salehsargolzaee/README.md

--  I’m currently learning Deep Learning
+-  I’m currently exploring the world of Machine Learning

 -  We can talk about Machine Learning